ycpcs/cs481-fall2021-RT/index.md

 * I think we should continue to concentrate on bringing the website "in-house" to the Control Room server, with limited access to start for members only, to limit web traffic through the park's network.
 This was started last year - there might not be much more work to do.

 * The team needs to button-up the entire project this year, between Fall and Spring.
 With 4 students returning to the project, we're in good shape for continuity's sake.
 Spin-up last year in CS481 went well, but it still took a great deal of time to get everyone up-to-speed.
 I expect this year to go even more quickly.

+## News
+* 8-21-21: All students in CS 481 will be meeting on the first day of class (Weds, 8-25-21) to go over the syllabus and requirements for the course.
+The Radio Telescope will have a longer meeting, since it is your regular meeting day.

+* 8-21-21: The Radio Telescope team will meet on a weekly basis for status report, and assignment and Milestone presentations on Wednesdays in-person in KEC 118.
+Fridays will be reserved for team project work days to be arranged amongst yourselves.